Sudden Cardiac Death (SCD) Overview and Prevention

 Advanced knowledge of having a heart condition followed by effective preventative treatment can prevent Sudden Cardiac Death from occurring.
 Some patients will have medical histories and conditions that typically increase their chance of experiencing SCD.
 If risk factors are identified and treated soon enough, SCD may never occur.
 Typical preventative measures include:

 - Treating Ventricular Tachycardia or VT, which when left untreated, can often lead to V-fib.
-The Heart Rhythm Center uses advanced catheter ablation to treat VT and reduce the risk of follow-on conditions.
+Many EPs use advanced catheter ablation to treat VT and reduce the risk of follow-on conditions.
 An automatic implantable cardioverter defribrilator (AICD) may also be used if VT cannot be controlled otherwise.
-Dr. Gidney has accepted patients via helicopter transport for this life threatening condition and successfully cured them of it with catheter based intervention.

 - Treating ischemic heart disease and heart failure, which is a significant risk factor for V-fib and SCD, with the use of an AICD to restore normal heart function during VT or V-fib